Coronavirus: Guidelines for Shopping for your Wedding Dress

 This will differ depending on the store and their policies, but we can be certain of 4 things:

-- The store will need to put precautions in place to protect their team and their customers.
+- The store will need to put precautions in place to protect its team and customers.
 This will likely include the team wearing gloves and masks and the installations of plastic shields and sanitation points where necessary.

 - You may be asked to bring your own mask and gloves to wear or be offered PPE when you arrive.